rathboma/rathboma.github.com/_posts/2016-09-01-a-beginners-guide-to-hadoop-storage-formats.md

 > [Website](https://avro.apache.org/)

 Avro is an opinionated format which understands that data stored in HDFS is usually not a simple key/value combo like `Int/String`.
-The format encodes the schema of it's contents directly in the file which allows you to store complex objects natively.
+The format encodes the schema of its contents directly in the file which allows you to store complex objects natively.

-Honestly, Avro is not really a file format, it's a file format plus a serialization and deserilization framework.
+Honestly, Avro is not really a file format, it's a file format plus a serialization and deserialization framework.
 With regular old sequence files you **can** store complex objects but you have to manage the process.
 Avro handles this complexity whilst providing other tools to help manage data over time.

 Avro is a well thought out format which defines file data schemas in JSON (for interoperability), allows for schema evolutions (remove a column, add a column), and multiple serialization/deserialization use cases.
 It also supports block-level compression.
 For most Hadoop-based use cases Avro is a really good choice.